SteevePere/nestjs-lerna-compose/README.md

 ***

-Welcome to the perspective-test repository!
+Welcome to the nestjs-lerna-compose repository!

 Here you will find everything you need to run, test and understand this project.

-Here are the [project requirements](https://perspectiveco.notion.site/Work-sample-Senior-Backend-Engineer-Steeve-P-r-ae304c152cbf46278db862a95e965ff8) for easy access.

 # **I. Setup**